LinkedIn is a goldmine of your ideal clients. To mine those clients, all you need to do is tap into the power of LinkedIn Advanced Search.

-Consider that at the time of writing this that LinkedIn has over half a billion global members in 200 countries.
-That is a very large pool for you to search for potential prospects (this is where the updated Advanced Search comes in handy).
+Consider that LinkedIn has well over half a billion members in 200 countries.
+That is a very large pool to draw your potential prospects from (this is where the updated Advanced Search comes in handy).

-So, as well as having a very large pool of potential prospects, it is also a pool of highly educated, motivated business people looking to overcome challenges and find ways to make themselves and their business more successful.
+As you see, LinkedIn, besides having a very large pool of potential prospects, is also a pool of highly educated, motivated business people looking to overcome challenges and find ways to make themselves and their businesses more successful.

 There is a very good chance that some of these people will be looking for someone who does what you do.

 However, you don’t want to wait around for someone to find you.
-Instead you can be proactive with your prospecting and use LinkedIn’s powerful advanced search to find those who could be your ideal clients.
+Instead, be proactive with your prospecting and use LinkedIn’s powerful Advanced Search to find your ideal clients.

-To further streamline the user’s search experience, LinkedIn has moved the advance search filters to the top of the search results page.
-In addition, the most frequently used filters – such as location, connection degree, and current companies – are displayed by default to help you narrow your search more efficiently.
+To further streamline the user’s search experience, LinkedIn has the Advanced Search filters at the top of the search results page.
+In addition, the most frequently used filters – such as location, connection degree and current companies – are displayed by default to help you narrow your search more efficiently.

 There are still a great many people who are not using LinkedIn at all much less to its full potential.

 – Melonie Dodaro